sync/with-reasonml/README.md

 - wanted to demonstrate how to mix reasonml, react and typescript using gentype.
 For example you can see the `Header` component is being used from typscript.
 Also all the tests are running using typescript.
 - using yarn workspaces for e2e testing
 - github ations for CI

+## Troubleshooting

+If you have any issue with running this sample, open an issue or often just running `yarn clean && yarn build:reason` will help make things work once more.